 Cat dental health: important for your feline friend

 The truth about dental disease

 Dental disease is something no pet owner wants their pet to go through.
 While dental disease is common, finding your pet has it can feel uneasy, not really knowing what to expect, or how you can help your cat.
-“By the age of two, 70% of cats have dental disease,” states on-site Trupanion veterinarian, Dr. Sarah Nold.
+“By the age of two, 70% of cats have dental disease,” states Nold.
 Likewise, dental disease is one of the more common diseases that are seen in cats.
 Consider a check-up soon after you bring a new cat home, so you can be aware of any issues and can establish a treatment plan for your pet if needed.
 Or better yet, prevent it from happening in the first place.
 For a resource on kitten care, check out this guide here.

 Signs of poor cat dental health

 It could be hard to know whether your cat actually needs medical care.
 “Cats are good at hiding pain, so in addition to a dental examination, at least yearly by your veterinarian, watch for subtle signs of dental disease at home,” points out Nold.